- What causes BPH?

 Diet

-Certain foods can affect your hormonal balance, resulting in increased levels of DHT.
+Certain foods can affect your hormonal balance, resulting in higher levels of DHT.

-However, while some risk factors, such as family history, may be out of your hands, the good news is that diet can be modified.
+However, while some risk factors, such as family history, may be out of your hands, the good news is that you can modify your diet to reduce your prostate.

-The phrase ‘you are what you eat’ remains distinctly true, and some studies have identified foods that help or hinder your prostate health.
+The phrase ‘you are what you eat’ remains distinctly true, and some studies identify foods that help or hinder your prostate health.

-Research has indicated that plant-based diets may reduce the risk of prostate diseases.
+Research shows that plant-based diets may reduce the risk of prostate diseases.

 Fruits and vegetables contain antioxidants, polyphenols, vitamins, minerals, and fibers that reduce may help reduce inflammation in BPH and improve urinary symptoms.